Chelsea defender Levi Colwill is in contention to make his first Premier League start of the season in Saturday's clash with Liverpool at Anfield.

 Interim boss Calum McFarlane could therefore promote Colwill to the first XI as one of five changes from Monday's horror show - Chelsea's sixth loss on the spin in the Premier League.

-Filip Jorgensen may have to step in for Robert Sanchez in goal after the latter suffered a head injury last time out, while a fit-again Reece James will threaten Malo Gusto's place at right-back.
+Filip Jorgensen will have to step in for Robert Sanchez in goal after the latter suffered a head injury last time out, while a fit-again Reece James will threaten Malo Gusto's place at right-back.

 Chelsea possible starting lineup: